Oblivious Fronthaul-Constrained Relay for a Gaussian Channel: Introduction

+Consider the system in Fig. \ref{fig:system_model}.
+The information source $U,\;H(U)\;\leq R\text{[nats/sec]}$ is encoded into Gaussian symbols $X$ and transmitted via a Gaussian scalar channel; the relay compresses the received symbols, $Y$, encodes them into a bit-stream $\bbf{B}$ and forwards it (without errors) to the final user's destination by a finite rate link $H(\bbf{B})\;\leq C\;\text{[nats/sec]}$.
+At the destination, a decompressor decodes the bit-stream into symbols $Z$ which are now an input for the receiver for estimation of $U$ i.e. $\hat{U}$.

-Consider the system in Figure \ref{fig:system_model}.
-The relay that compresses the received signal and forwards it to the final user's destination by a finite rate link provides the user with a memoryless communication channel forwarding symbols from the transmitter to the receiver.
-The user transmits the symbols $\bbf{x}$ and receives symbols $\bbf{z}$ while the effective channel is governed by the transition probability $P(\bbf{z|x})$.
-We choose $\bbf{x}$ to be Gaussian because of its optimality at large $C$ and because of its ubiquitous applications.
-In such a setting the user faces the familiar memoryless communication channel and can choose freely how to utilize it, e.g. selecting a good error correcting code and changing the codes after the oblivious system was already implemented.
-The serving system is oblivious of the channel code used.
-See \cite{DcntrlizedProc} for a more rigorous presentation of obliviousness.
-The relay performs lossy compression of the output of the Gaussian channel.
-The trade-off between compression rate and mutual information between channel input and compressed channel output has closed-form expressions for the scalar and vector case using the Gaussian Information Bottleneck(GIB) theorem \cite{bib.gib_information,bottleneck_explain} and \cite{bib.bottelneck_gaussian_vector}.
-This deviates from the classical remote rate distortion approach \cite{bib.berger}, \cite{bib.Doburshin_Tsybakov} and \cite{bib.kipnis_et_al}(rate distortion for sub-Nyquist sampling scheme) and \cite{DBLP:journals/corr/KipnisEG16}(Sampling stationary signals subject to bit-rate constraints), since the distortion is measured by the equivocation $H(X|Z)$ and not $MMSE=E(X-Z)^2$.
-Say the distribution of $X$ is fixed, then minimizing $H(X|Z)$ means maximizing $I(X;Z) = H(X) - H(X|Z)$.
-In this paper, we provide a further generalization of the GIB for the case of frequency selective additive Gaussian.
-We find the reliable information rate that can be achieved in this setting, and to that end employ Gaussian bottleneck results \cite{bib.gib_information} combined with Shannon's incremental frequency approach \cite{bib.shannon_basic}.
+For the user, the relay operation is hidden as it transmits the symbol $X$ and receives symbol $Z$, while the effective channel is governed by the transition probability $P_{Z|X}(z|x)$.
+This setting provides the user a memoryless communication channel that forwards symbols from the transmitter to the receiver.
+We choose $X$ to be Gaussian because of its optimality subject to a large bit-rate constraint $C$ and because of its ubiquitous applications.
+In this setting, the user faces the familiar memoryless communication channel and can choose freely how to utilize it, e.g. the user can select a good error correcting code and change the codes after the oblivious system was already implemented.
+The serving system is oblivious of the channel code used (see \cite{DcntrlizedProc} for a more rigorous presentation of obliviousness).
+The relay performs lossy compression of the output of the Gaussian channel and is implemented by source coding.
+The trade-off between compression rate and mutual information between channel input and compressed channel output has closed-form expressions for the scalar and vector case using the Gaussian Information Bottleneck (GIB) theorem \cite{bib.gib_information,bottleneck_explain} and \cite{bib.bottelneck_gaussian_vector}.
+This deviates from the classical remote rate-distortion approach \cite{bib.berger}, \cite{bib.Doburshin_Tsybakov}, \cite{bib.kipnis_et_al} (rate distortion for sub-Nyquist sampling scheme) and \cite{DBLP:journals/corr/KipnisEG16} (sampling stationary signals subject to bit-rate constraints), since the distortion is measured by the equivocation $h(X|Z)$ instead of by the $MMSE=E(X-Z)^2$.
+Since the distribution of $X$ is fixed, minimizing $h(X|Z)$ means maximizing $I(X;Z) = h(X) - h(X|Z)$.